-A little more than a weekend - but really a lot of holiday.
-On this cycling tour, you start in the lively university town of Marburg, famous for the Elisabethkirche and the Landgrafenschloss.
+A little bit more than a weekend - but a lot of vacation.
+On this bike tour you start in the lively university town of Marburg, famous for the Elisabeth church and the Landgrave's castle.
 Look forward to the relaxed atmosphere in the city with its quaint student bars.
-Tourism, culture and history have always aroused each other in Marburg.
-This was already the case in the 13th century: the Teutonic Order, in honor of the 1231 Saints, who died here, built the first Gothic hall church on German soil.
-The Elizabeth Church became the target of pilgrims from all over the country - a first form of tourism.
-Landgraf Philip the Magnanimous founded the foundation stone for the world-wide university town with students and visitors from all over the world.
-Enjoy the peace and quiet in the idyllic alleyways of the historic Wetzlar and admire the world-famous Limburg Cathedral and the completely protected city center.
-Dive into the river of time.
-Living medieval in a modern city.
-Let us start with the old bridge.
-In former times a ford crossed the river Lahn, from the middle of the 12th century a first wooden bridge.
-Enjoy a scenic highlight on the last day of the bike, away from all traffic; you will be able to ride through untouched valley landscape before your trip ends in Bad Ems.
+Tourism, culture and history have always walked hand in hand in Marburg.
+Starting from the 13th century: the Teutonic Order built the first Gothic hall church on German soil in honor of St. Elisabeth, who died here in 1231.
+The Elizabeth church became a destination for pilgrims from all over the country - a first form of tourism.
+When the university was founded in 1527, Landgrave Philipp the magnanimous laid the foundation stone for the cosmopolitan university city with students and visitors from all over the world.
+Enjoy the tranquility in the idyllic streets of the historic half-timbered town of Wetzlar and marvel at the world-famous Limburg cathedral and the city center, which is completely under monument protection.
+Immerse yourself in the flow of time.
+Enjoy a scenic highlight on the last day of cycling, away from any traffic you roll through the pristine valley landscape before your journey comes to an end in Bad Ems.

 1. day Marburg arrival

-Make sure you have enough time to visit the historical Old-town and the Elisabeth church of Marburg (it is possible to arrive by train/parking facilities at the hotel/rental bike at the hotel).
+You should plan enough time to visit the historic old town and the Elisabeth church.
+Enjoy the student atmosphere and visit one of the many rustic pubs in the evening. (it is possible to arrive by train/parking facilities at the hotel/rental bike at the hotel).

 2. day Marburg - Wetzlar 54 km